 Christian counseling should not be confused with biblical or nouthetic counseling.
 Biblical counseling relies solely on the Bible and rejects the psychological framework that secular mental health counseling and Christian counseling use.

+Imagine a person is experiencing depression and is in need of a therapist.
 A secular mental health counselor may first refer the client to a psychiatrist to determine if medications are needed due to biological factors.
 The counselor would pair this with cognitive-behavioral therapy.
-The therapy would look at what the person is thinking, how they’re acting, and how the person can change to have a healthier outlook and behaviors.
+The therapy would look at what the person is thinking, how they’re acting, and how they can change to have a healthier outlook and behaviors.

 Becoming a Christian Counselor